SheltonShi/WebVulnBench/README.md

 WebVulnBench will continue to expand beyond the current PHPBench-derived PHP targets.
 Future releases are expected to increase coverage along three axes:

-- application language types (e.g., Java and Golang),
+- Application language types (e.g., Java and Golang),
-- vulnerability types (e.g., Broken Access Control),
+- Vulnerability types (e.g., Broken Access Control),
-- scale, including the number of vulnerabilities and benchmark targets.
+- Scale, including the number of vulnerabilities and benchmark targets.

 The goal is to maintain a growing, Docker-backed benchmark suite with clear ground truth, reproducible PoCs, and stable metadata for tool evaluation.